 It is important to monitor how you are doing.
-You can determine how well your asthma is being controlled by taking the Asthma Control Test.
-This simple tool has been designed to help people assess their asthma control.
-It is fast to complete and easily scored.
+You can determine how well your asthma is controlled by taking the Asthma Control Test.
+It’s quick and easy to take and you get the results quickly.
+Ask your doctor or nurse about the Asthma Control Test.

 Avoid Asthma Triggers

-An asthma trigger is something which causes asthma symptoms to appear.
-Although specific triggers may vary from person to person, the following are some of the things that may make your asthma worse, and they should be avoided whenever possible.
+An asthma trigger is something which causes asthma symptoms.
+Triggers may vary from person to person.
+The following are some common asthma triggers –

-- Tobacco smoke – quit if you smoke and avoid second hand smoke
+- Tobacco smoke – Quit if you smoke.
+Avoid second hand smoke

 - Dust mites

 - Vacuum cleaning – use a dust mask or ask someone else to vacuum